If you are considering Filing Bankruptcy in Virginia, than you must have a basic understanding of the process.

 Here are the top 10 Do’s and Don’ts you must know before filing a bankruptcy in Virginia.

-1. Talk to a Bankruptcy Attorney
+1. Talk to a Virginia Bankruptcy Attorney

 2. Don’t Skip any Income

-Therefore, mention all your income while filing for bankruptcy.
+You must include all your income while filing for bankruptcy.
 The court considers all cash inflow as income, whether it’s coming from your second job or from your spouse.